piouson/kubernetes-bootcamp/README.md

 ### Ingress rules

-This is similar to defining API routes on a backend application, except that each defined route points to an application/deployment.
+This is similar to defining API routes on a backend application, except that each defined route points to a deployment.

 > `kubectl create ingress myingress --rule="/=app1:80" --rule="/about=app2:3000" --rule="/contact=app3:8080"`